-On completion of this e-learning course trainees will be able to demonstrate knowledge of:
+On successful completion of this eLearning course, learners will be able to demonstrate knowledge of:

-- How sound intensity is measured, the hearing comfort zone, and the effects of noise on the hearing mechanism. - Types of, and the benefits of using, hearing protection equipment.
+- How sound intensity is measured, the hearing comfort zone, and the effects of noise on the hearing mechanism. - ✓ Types of, and the benefits of using, hearing protection equipment. - ✓ Workplace hearing protection programme requirements.